chrisemunt/mg_web/README.md

 * Add functionality to parse multipart MIME content.
 In addition to the inclusion of 'helper functions' to parse multipart content in the DB Superserver code base, this update will also parse such content on the web server side to extract variables used for Server Affinity.
 	* This enhancement requires DB Superserver version 4.2; Revision 21 (or later).

+### v2.1.16 (3 May 2021)

+* Introduce a mechanism through which DB Servers can be excluded from Load-Balancing and Failover.
+DB Servers marked in this way are usually reserved to enable specific applications to be accessed through the hosting path.